augmented-testing/scout/README.md

 Scout is a highly customizable tool due its plugin architecture.
 If you want to extend Scout's functionalities just create a new plugin in the `plugin/` folder.

 A plugin should be independent and therefore should not contain any external dependencies.
 If necessary, external libs must be copied to the `bin/` directory.
 A good idea for plugin development (and development in general) is to follow the Keep it Simple/Stupid (KISS) principle.

+If you are interested in developing a single plugin without the whole Scout environment you should have a look at the [Single-Plugin-Template](https://github.com/augmented-testing/single-plugin-template) repository.

 If you have to mange multiple Java versions you could use the tool [SDKMAN](https://sdkman.io) which helps to maintain multiple JDK versions.